 Perfecting the Process and the Beers

-Turning that initial kitchen set-up of a few bottles into an 800,000 liter a year enterprise though will be a big leap for Todd and 20Mission Cerveza.
+Turning that initial kitchen set-up of a few bottles into an 800,000 liter a year enterprise though was a big leap for Todd and 20Mission Cerveza.

 However, both Todd and the head brewer are committed to developing the highest quality of craft beer to be found in the Medellín marketplace.